Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

-If now we assume that there was no or very little pre-data knowledge about $\sigma^2$, then it would be quite natural to use the full conditional fiducial density $f(\sigma^2\,|\,\mu,x)$ given by equation~(\ref{equ17}), and the full conditional posterior density $p(\mu\,|\,\sigma^2,x)$ defined by the equation just presented, as the basis for determining the joint post-data density of $\mu$ and $\sigma^2$, i.e.\ the density $p(\mu, \sigma^2\,|\,x)$.
+Let us now change the state of knowledge about both the parameters $\mu$ and $\sigma^2$ before the data were observed.
+In particular, let us begin by imagining that we have important pre-data knowledge about the mean $\mu$ that can be adequately represented by a probability density function over $\mu$ conditional on $\sigma^2$ being known, i.e.\ the density $p(\mu\,|\,\sigma^2)$.
+To give an example, let this density function be defined by: where $\nu_0 > 0$, $\sigma_0 > 0$ and $\mu_0$ are given constants.
+Treating this choice of the density $p(\mu\,|\,\sigma^2)$ as a prior density under the Bayesian paradigm leads to a posterior density of $\mu$ conditional on $\sigma^2$ that is defined by: If now we assume that there was no or very little pre-data knowledge about $\sigma^2$, then it would be quite natural to use the full conditional fiducial density $f(\sigma^2\,|\,\mu,x)$ given by equation~(\ref{equ17}), and the full conditional posterior density $p(\mu\,|\,\sigma^2,x)$ defined by the equation just presented, as the basis for determining the joint post-data density of $\mu$ and $\sigma^2$, i.e.\ the density $p(\mu, \sigma^2\,|\,x)$.
 Similar to the previous example, it can easily be shown by using once again the simple analytical method outlined in the opening part of Section~\ref{sec2} that these full conditional densities are compatible, and it is again clear that the joint density function for $\mu$ and $\sigma^2$ that they define must be unique.
-This joint density function, which is therefore the post-data density $p(\mu, \sigma^2\,|\,x)$, can in fact be expressed as follows: To illustrate the use of the method being discussed, let us apply this method to the analysis of the same data set $x$ as we were concerned with in the previous example.
+This joint den\-sity function, which is therefore the post-data density $p(\mu, \sigma^2\,|\,x)$, can in fact be ex-{ }pressed as follows: To illustrate the use of the method being discussed, let us apply this method to the analysis of the same data set $x$ as we were concerned with in the previous example.
 In particular, Figure~1 shows, along with the plots that were mentioned earlier, a plot of the specific form of the conditional prior density $p(\mu\,|\,\sigma^2)$ as defined by equation~(\ref{equ25}) that was used in the present analysis, which is represented by the short-dashed curve in Figure~1(a), and plots of the marginal densities of $\mu$ and $\sigma$ over the joint post-data density $p(\mu, \sigma^2\,|\,x)$ given in equation~(\ref{equ18}), which are represented by the dot-dash curves in Figure~1(a) and Figure~1(b) respectively.
 These marginal densities of $\mu$ and $\sigma$ were obtained by numerical integration over the joint density $p(\mu, \sigma^2\,|\,x)$.
 To complete the specification of the prior density $p(\mu\,|\,\sigma^2)$, the constants in equation~(\ref{equ25}) were given the settings $\nu_0=17$, $\mu_0=-0.3$ and $\sigma_0=4/3$.
 These settings imply that this prior density would be equal to the marginal fiducial density of $\mu$ given by equation~(\ref{equ16}) if this latter density was based on having observed a mean of $-0.3$ and a variance of 32 in a prelim-{ }inary sample of 18 observations drawn from a population having the same unknown mean $\mu$ that is currently being considered.
 Similar to a point made earlier, such an interpretation would be genuinely useful in a practical sense if the variance $\sigma^2$ of this population was not only assumed to be unknown, but was assumed not to be the same as the variance $\sigma^2$ of present interest.